lsst-dm/cm-service/README.md

 * `uv` uses a global package cache for speed and efficiency; you manage this cache with `uv cache prune` or `uv cache clean` for the nuclear option.

+## Release Management

+This project uses `python-semantic-release` to manage releases.
+A release should be triggered by any ticket branch being merged into `main`.
+A release must increment the application version according to semantic versioning (i.e., the use of major-minor-patch version tokens); and must create a matching git tag.

+Note: At this time, release management is not producing changelogs or creating Github "releases".
+Ideally, the release management would occur in the context of CI, but it is presently a manual operation.

+The `make release` target is designed to shepherd the manual release management process:

+1. The version number in `src/lsst/cmservice/__init__.py:__version__` is written according to the new version.

+1. The updated version file is committed to git.

+1. If on a ticket branch, a git tag is created.
+Git tags are not created for prerelease versions (releases made on user branches.)

 ## Debugging

 ### VSCode